zeroluck/docs/sources/reference/ldap/attribute.md

         * SAML1 URI [ if it's known, we can add that, otherwise keep it blank ]
         * SAML2 URI [ …same as SAML1 URI ]
         * Display Name [ same as “Name” ]
         * Type [ in general: most of them are “Text”.
-Take confirmation from customer ]
+Select the desired format ]
         * Edit Type [ admin ]
         * View Type [ admin and user ]
         * Privacy Level [ generally, we keep it 3 ]